Erdos-Team-DaVinci/bird-classifcation/README.md

 ![download](https://user-images.githubusercontent.com/90373346/171978402-7e27502d-81ec-4cb0-a431-84a57647619b.png)

-### Demo dataset
+### Demo Dataset
 We created an independent dataset of 22 bird species with 1-3 images per species, photographed by an amateur photographer, Isaac Ahuvia, in the east coast.
 The images were minimally preprocessed in 2 ways.
 1) All images were cropped in relation to the center of the image and resampled to our desired size of 224 x 224 pixels.
 2) Images were cropped manually such that the bird consumed approximately 50% or more of the image, and resampled to our desired size.
 An example of the preprocession is as below:

 ![RUBY THROATED HUMMINGBIRD](https://user-images.githubusercontent.com/90373346/171991573-f5b31a99-1e62-4639-a631-040c44b6b15f.jpg)

-## Methodology
+## Training and Model Selection
-We combined the original training and validation data images, then splited the dataset into 15% validation, 85% training.
-We trained the 2 following models.
+We combined the original training and validation data images, then splited the dataset into 15% validation and 85% training.
+We used 2 convolutional neural network (CNN) models: custom CNN model and VGG16.

-### 1. Custom convolutional neural network
+### Custom CNN
 As our baseline model, we deployed a simple convolutional neural network (CNN).
 The following is the simple architecture:
 1. 3 sets of a convolutional layer with window size 2x2 and a pooling layer with window size 2x2
 2. An additional convolutional layer with window size 2x2